KiltedViking/AspNetCore21WebApp/README.md

 # Solution AspNetCore21WebApp
-An ASP.NET Core 2.1 Web Application to test developing using Code First and Migrations.
+An ASP.NET Core 2.1 Web Application to test developing using Code First, migrations, different types of relationships, and Github from Visual Studio 2017.
 (P.S.
 Dates are in Swedish format, i.e. YYYY-MM-DD.)

 ## Background
 I'm currently developing a simple application, similar to this one, and need a project to test things I haven't done yet, like adding a mandatory field, which should require creating column in database with a default value. ;-)

+The solution was created in Visual Studio 2017 using ASP.NET Core version 2.1 (i.e. a bit "outdated") using SQL Server Express LocalDB.

+The project is developed for the fictitious company "Kilted Viking's Cruises" (in an attempt to make it a bit more fun ;-)).
+References to more information are inserted as comments in code and any customisations of "standard code" are tagged by comments starting with BP.

 ## Model
 The basic idea is to manage cruise ships.